rd-tobias-sunderdiek/hyperparameter-tuning-demo/README.md

 - configure example with redis as prerequisite
 - describe goal and rewards in readme
 - compress size of created gif and image size to 300x200
-- cleanup weights from ray_result
+- cleanup weights from ray_result and commit

 [1] https://docs.ray.io/en/latest/tune.html